Most 3D games and almost all 2D games won’t make you better because they will be misleading – they will make you worse with most real guns.

-The sight picture may be wrong, the scale of target image to the gun may be wrong, they will not take “” on a moving target into consideration, you will lose all binocular vision – “depth perception” (in 2D) and the controller will probably be ergonomically incorrect in relation to your head position.
+The sight picture may be wrong, the scale of target image to the gun may be wrong, they will not take “forward allowance” on a moving target into consideration, you will lose all binocular vision – “depth perception” (in 2D) and the controller will probably be ergonomically incorrect in relation to your head position.
 If the game relies on a visible laser beam to aim, how does that translate into real shooting – unless you’re in a room with a smoke machine ?

 Good luck with all that.

-A game will teach you correct technical skills only if the game is specifically designed to accurately simulate correct sight picture at the muzzle, the gun controller is the same dimensions as the gun avatar in the scene, your head position is accounted for in relation to the gun, and everything in the scene is to scale and ergonomically correct, which, not coincidentally,
+A game will teach you correct technical skills only if the game is specifically designed to accurately simulate correct sight picture at the muzzle, the gun controller is the same dimensions as the gun avatar in the scene, your head position is accounted for in relation to the gun, and everything in the scene is to scale and ergonomically correct, which, not coincidentally, is exactly what we do.

 This can only be done effectively in 3D, ie. in virtual reality, where both the user’s head position in relation to the gun controller and the gun controller’s position is tracked and accurately represented stereoscopically in the VR scene.
 You know, like in CLAZER